termsuite/termsuite-istex-docker/README.md

  **except the tagger home option `-t`**, which is no more required here because the tagger is installed inside the docker image.

-See [TermSuite' Istex launcher](https://termsuite.github.io/documentation/command-line-api/) to get documentation and available options.
+See [TermSuite' Istex launcher](https://github.com/termsuite/termsuite-istex/) to get documentation on available options.

-You can also get information with option `--help`:
+You can also get information by appending `--help`:

 ```
 $ bin/termsuite-istex --help